stijn-dejongh/ars-rethorica/manuscript/book1chapter15.md

-Solon against Critias, to prove that his family had long been notorious for licentiousness, otherwise Solon would never have written: Bid me the fair-haired Critias listen to his father. [^^14_7] One should appeal to such witnesses for the past, but also to interpreters of oracles for the future; thus, for instance, Themistocles interpreted the wooden wall to mean that they must fight at sea. [^^14_8] Further, proverbs, as stated, [^^14_9] are evidence; for instance, if one man advises another not to make a friend of an old man, he can appeal to the proverb, Never do good to an old man.
-And if he advises another to kill the children, after having killed the fathers, he can say, Foolish is he who, having killed the father, suffers the children to live. [^^14_10]
+Solon against Critias, to prove that his family had long been notorious for licentiousness, otherwise Solon would never have written: Bid me the fair-haired Critias listen to his father. [^^14_7] One should appeal to such witnesses for the past, but also to interpreters of oracles for the future; thus, for instance, Themistocles interpreted the wooden wall to mean that they must fight at sea. [^^14_8] Further, proverbs, as stated, [^^14_9] are evidence; for instance, if one man advises another not to make a friend of an old man, he can appeal to the proverb, __"Never do good to an old man"__.
+And if he advises another to kill the children, after having killed the fathers, he can say, __"Foolish is he who, having killed the father, suffers the children to live"__.[^^14_10]

 By recent witnesses I mean all well-known persons who have given a decision on any point, for their decisions are useful to those who are arguing about similar cases.
-Thus for instance, Eubulus, [^^14_11] when attacking Chares in the law courts, made use of what Plato said against Archibius, namely, “that the open confession of wickedness had increased in the city.”
-And those who share the risk of the trial, if they are thought to be perjurers.
+Thus for instance, Eubulus, [^^14_11] when attacking Chares in the law courts, made use of what Plato said against Archibius, namely, __“that the open confession of wickedness had increased in the city.”__ And those who share the risk of the trial, if they are thought to be perjurers.
 Such witnesses only serve to establish whether an act has taken place or not, whether it is or is not the case; but if it is a question of the quality of the act, for instance, whether it is just or unjust, expedient or inexpedient, they are not competent witnesses; but witnesses from a distance [^^14_12] are very trustworthy even in regard to this.
 But ancient witnesses are the most trustworthy of all, for they cannot be corrupted.
-In regard to the confirmation of evidence, when a man has no witnesses, he can say that the decision should be given in accordance with probabilities, and that this is the meaning of the oath “according to the best of one's judgement”; that probabilities cannot be bribed to deceive, and that they cannot be convicted of bearing false witness.
+In regard to the confirmation of evidence, when a man has no witnesses, he can say that the decision should be given in accordance with probabilities, and that this is the meaning of the oath __“according to the best of one's judgement”__; that probabilities cannot be bribed to deceive, and that they cannot be convicted of bearing false witness.
 But if a man has witnesses and his adversary has none, he can say that probabilities incur no responsibility, and that there would have been no need of evidence, if an investigation according to the arguments were sufficient.
 Evidence partly concerns ourselves, partly our adversary, as to the fact itself or moral character; so that it is evident that one never need lack useful evidence.
 For, if we have no evidence as to the fact itself, neither in confirmation of our own case nor against our opponent, it will always